|

 Missionaries of Charity, could be a bridge between Catholics, Hindus and Moslems, given

-the consensus created, even among non-believers, by the
+the consensus created, even among non-believers, by thetireless activity of this religious.

 The international agency 'Fides' contacted Archbishop D'Souza for his reaction.
 "I am